 - 3.1.
 A Horse is considered to have missed a flag (15 penalties) when the point of a shoulder fails to pass between the extremities of the obstacle as flagged.
 The head and neck must pass inside the extremities of the obstacle as flagged.
-If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle.
-If the Horse jumps the dimensions of the obstacle and the majority of the Horse's body (as defined above in 667.2.1) passes through the flags.
-This means that some part of the body is not inside the flags (e.g. one shoulder, or one shoulder and part of one hip). - 3.2.
-The Horse will have successfully negotiated the fence, when the head, neck and points of both shoulders pass between the extremities of the obstacle as flagged.
-If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle. if the body of the Horse (as defined above in 667.2.1) has passed the fence as originally flagged (i.e. the body but not all the legs are inside the flag is considered clear). - 3.3.
-An Athlete may NOT receive clarification of jumping penalties from the Fence Judge at CCN1 and above in relation to a missed flag (667.2.2).
+If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle. - 3.2.
+An Athlete may NOT receive clarification of jumping penalties from the Fence Judge at CCN1\ and above in relation to a missed flag (667.2.2).